Tomer27cz/nicholas_the_7th/.github/SETUP.md

 # SoundCloud
 SOUNDCLOUD_CLIENT_ID='YOUR_SOUNDCLOUD_ID' # SoundCloud ID (you can use your accounts id -> developer tools)

-# Parent Directory
-# For docker, set this to /app/
-PARENT_DIR='' # Leave blank if running from root directory (has to be absolute path and have / at the end)

 # DEFAULT VALUES - DO NOT CHANGE UNLESS YOU KNOW WHAT YOU'RE DOING
 DEFAULT_DISCORD_AVATAR="https://cdn.discordapp.com/embed/avatars/0.png"
 VLC_LOGO="https://upload.wikimedia.org/wikipedia/commons/3/38/VLC_icon.png"